How to Customize a Gekko Strategy (Step-by-Step Guide)

 • The first BUY displayed has initialized the stoploss_price by computing the stoploss_rate we defined in conf

-• Then the stoploss_price keeps rising, as we took care to not update it if the market price was lower than our stoploss_price
+• Then, the stoploss_price keeps increasing, because we made sure not to update it if the market price was below the stoploss_price.

 • When we SELL, the stoploss_price is resetted